clemsonMakerspace/unified-makerspace/cdk/README.md

-# Welcome to your CDK Python project!
+# Welcome to the Unified Makerspace Project

-This is a blank project for Python development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.